 ERCOT and QSE will conduct multiple live-production tests of RTC-SCED and Load Frequency Control to ensure effective RTC-SCED dispatch and Frequency Control prior to go-live.

-Dispatch during the tests will be binding to manage the reliable operations of the grid.
+RTC-SCED and frequency control dispatch during the tests will be binding to manage the reliable operations of the grid.

+To minimize risk and reliability impacts during the test, ERCOT will coordinate with QSEs on how to submit offers and telemetry for Energy and Ancillary Services with the goal of identical dispatch for the two systems (current system and RTC system).
+For example, ERCOT may require QSE energy offers to be the same in both current and RTC systems, and ERCOT may require similar alignment of offers and/or telemetry for Ancillary Services to remain aligned between both systems.

-Settlement during these tests will be performed with the current Settlement systemsand leveraging Emergency Base point or Testing logic to ensure all QSEs are paid for energy dispatched during tests.
+Settlement during these tests will be performed with the current Settlement systems.

+RTC tests settled on current billing determinants for Resources and Load.

+ERCOT will exempt basepoint deviation charge during the test to prevent QSEs from being penalized for following the RTC instructions.

+QSE can dispute settlements during test if they were financially harmed by the RTC dispatch.

 ERCOT will maintain scorecard of QSE participation as defined in Handbook